liveview-native/phoenix-channels-client/README.md

 This client is brand new, so it likely has bugs and missing features.
 Bug reports/feature requests are welcome though, so if you do find any issues, please let us know on the issue tracker!

-**NOTE:** This client is currently using a few nightly features for convenience, so a nightly compiler is required.
-The APIs being used are likely to be stabilized before long though, so we expect this to be a short term concern.

 ## Usage

 Right now this library has not been published to crates.io, so you need to pull it in as a git dependency: